pangolindex/scripts/README.md

 same information is used across multiple steps.
 Overall, the repo is meant to be tweaked as needed by devs and to hold the hands of users with light+ technical experience.

+## Configuring your wallet

+Some scripts make state changing on-chain calls which require your wallet to be connected.
+You can do this by following the instructions in the [configuration directory](./config/README.md)

+## Directory overview

 ### `/src/core/`
 This directory contains some core logic (think library) used to support other scripts in the repo.
 You shouldn't need to play around in here.